20 Similar Kanji Examples and How to Tell Them Apart

 丼: ショウ, どんぶり (also appears in the shortened form どん)

 丼 has a short dot stroke in the middle.
-By the way, this stroke is actually the radical of the character!
+This stroke is actually the radical of the character!

 My donburi (丼) has fallen to the bottom of the well (井).